tzm-tora/Learning-based-synthtext-engine/README.md

 coming soon...

 ## Data Generation
-* perpare the background images, fonts and txt lexico as generation materials.
+* perpare the raw background images, fonts and txt lexico as generation materials.
 Examples are shown in `./data` file.
 * download our [trained models]() and put them in the `./ckpt` folder.
 * revise the `bg_dir` with the right path in TLPNet/infer.py
 * run